San Diego Child Abuse Lawyer

 Child abuse allegations are serious and require experienced legal help to navigate.
 However, for some, find legal help can be difficult.
 The combination of legal fees, document costs, and potential time spent on the case can all quickly add up into an inaccessible amount.
 Fortunately, systems are in place that allow you to receive the legal support you need – without the same cost.

 Legal aid offices are one such option.
 These not-for-profit organizations provide free legal help to those who cannot afford any.
 Just as private attorneys differ, one legal aid office may not offer the same services as another.
-However, many of these offices address child abuse issues, and you can receive their help so long as you meet whatever client qualifications they have in place.
+However, many of these offices address child abuse issues.
+You can receive their help so long as you meet whatever client qualifications they have in place.

 If you do not qualify for legal aid assistance, you can also consult your local bar association.
 You will be able to make use of the lawyer referral service to find an attorney that can help your case at a reduced fee.